sathyakotagiri/yardsalehelper/README.md

 ### CS2340 Project
 ###### Note: Instead of pushing to master, please push to branch 'develop'.
 This is to prevent the master branch from being polluted when mistakes are made.

+###### Important!
+Each time you want to run the app using 'activator run', do this first:
+###### rhc port-forward -a yardsalehelper
+###### Then open a new console inside the command line to activator run the app

 ### Git Instruction
 Clone a specific branch (e.g. develop): git clone -b develop remote_repo_url **Don't omit -b**
 Check what branch you are on, and your progress: git status
 Create a new branch: git branch branch_name
 Switch to another branch: git checkout branch_name

+While working inside the folder cloned from openshift:
-Push to specific branch (e.g. develop): git push -u origin develop
+Push to specific branch on gt github(e.g. develop): git push -u gt develop

 Merge local feature branch with local develop branch:
 git checkout develop (switch to develop branch)
 git merge feature_branch

-### Openshift commands
-rhc deploy master -a yardsalehelper

 ### File structure